caleb531/youversion-suggest-data/README.md

 git submodule add https://github.com/caleb531/youversion-suggest-data.git
 ```

-To update the submodule to the latest release of YVS data:
+To update the submodule to the latest release of youversion-suggest-data:

 ```sh
 git submodule update --recursive --remote